-This past week was the first paycheck since I changed my contribution amount and it didn’t feel too bad.
-It felt like a heating pad that was on the way the extra hot setting, uncomfortable but survivable.
-It’s not like I went down a tax bracket but I did notice a difference.
+This past week was the first paycheck since I changed my contribution amount, and it didn’t feel too bad.
+It felt like a heating pad that was on the extra hot setting, uncomfortable but survivable.
+It’s not like I went down a tax bracket, but I noticed.

-Plus, I love logging onto TSP and seeing my account increase.
-Much of that is because of my contributions but there is a dusting of magic in the form of compounding interest.
+I love logging onto TSP (federal 401k) and seeing my account increase.
+Much of that is because of my contributions but there is a dusting of magic in the form of compounding interest too.

 As long as it is not a mole, growth is a beautiful thing!